MFA in Creative Writing - Admissions

 How many applicants are admitted each year?

-We admit no more than eight new students in each genre (creative nonfiction, fiction, and poetry) every year.
-The program is full-time and cohort based with no more than sixteen students in each genre.
+We typically admit no more than six new students in each genre (creative nonfiction, fiction, and poetry) every year.
+The program is full-time and cohort based with no more than fourteen students in each genre.

 Is your application deadline hard and fast?

-If you missed the deadlines, but are prepared to submit your application please contact the Assistant Director of Admissions and Recruitment as soon as possible.
+If you missed the deadlines, but are prepared to submit your application please complete your application and contact the Assistant Director of Admissions and Recruitment as soon as possible.
+While we cannot guarantee admission or additional financial support, we will do whatever we can to consider you and your work and how you would fit into our new cohort of graduate students.

 Do you allow students to enter in the spring as well as the fall?